-- a.
-Separation between access points is measured from centerlines; separation from intersecting streets in measured from the center line of the access and the street edge of the intersecting street. - b.
-Where applicable, driveways shall be aligned directly across from other driveways or street intersection on the opposite side of the street. - c.
-Where minimum separation distances limit individual lot access points, shared access easements, or rear and mid-block access streets or easement shall be used. - d.
-Separation distance for arterials and collectors, where both a raised median exists and the proposed driveway is a right-in/right-out may be reduced to the distance provided by "one-way" minimum spacing, as defined in TxDOT Access Management Manual, current edition. - e.
-Where due to pre-existing lot and/or street configurations applications of these standards would lead to ineffective and ineffective lot access, or for residential access to collectors or arterials to which the City Manager may grant exceptions to the access requirements provided: - i.
-The street design and transportation network will not be adversely affected by the exception, and the proposed access is generally consistent with the specific intent of this section; and - ii.
-The proposed access is designed to provide the least possible impact on the public streetscape and transportation network; and - iii.
-The proposed access has been reviewed and recommended by the Development Services Director and Planning Director.
+- iii.
+Where minimum separation distances limit individual lot access points, shared access easements, or rear and mid-block access streets or easement shall be - iv.
+Separation distance for arterials and collectors, where both a raised median exists and the proposed driveway is a right-in/right-out may be reduced to the distance provided by "one-way" minimum spacing, as defined in TxDOT Access Management Manual, current edition. - Where due to pre-existing lot and/or street configurations applications of these standards would lead to ineffective and ineffective lot access, or for residential access to collectors or arterials to which the City Manager may grant exceptions to the access requirements provided: - (a) The street design and transportation network will not be adversely affected by the exception, and the proposed access is generally consistent with the specific intent of this section; and - (b) The proposed access is designed to provide the least possible impact on the public streetscape and transportation network; and - The proposed access has been reviewed and recommended by the Development Services Director and Planning and Community Development Director.